 Google Fiber Phone provides a number of options for accessing your voicemail.
-You can listen to voicemail on your Google Fiber Phone home or mobile phone and have transcriptions of voicemail delivered to your email address or Hangouts.
-You can also use your own answering machine instead of Google Fiber Phone's voicemail, if you prefer.Set up your voicemail
+You can listen to voicemail on your Google Fiber Phone home or mobile phone and have transcriptions of voicemail delivered to your email address or Google Voice app.
+You can also use your own answering machine instead of Google Fiber Phone's voicemail, if you prefer.Set up your voicemail and voicemail PIN

 Because Google Fiber Phone lets you add users to your account, you can have up to three users total, each with their own phone number and voicemail.
 For the second and third users/lines, use the call-out code followed by *99 to set up voicemail.